 Brenner Children's offers families and their children comprehensive evaluation and therapy services for a wide variety of speech, language, cognitive, communication and feeding difficulties.
 Our team of specialized speech-language pathologists provide evaluation and therapy services from birth through adolescence in the following areas:

 We specialize in evaluating and treating children with a wide range of speech and language disorders, including delays in speech development and verbal language abilities.
 Learn more.

 Feeding and swallowing therapy

 We specialize in treating babies and children who have dysphagia, or difficulty swallowing foods, liquids, medications, or even saliva.
 Learn more.

 Our speech-language pathologists provide speech, language and feeding therapy for infants and children who have a cleft lip or palate.
 Learn more.

 We perform evaluations for children with AAC needs and assist with device selection.
 Learn more.

 Auditory-Verbal Therapy/Listening and Spoken Language services for Children with Hearing Impairment

-Our experienced provider of auditory-verbal therapy (AVT), Elizabeth Tippette, MSP, CCC-SLP, empowers families of children with hearing loss to help them learn to listen and talk.
+Our experienced providers of auditory-verbal therapy (AVT) empower families of children with hearing loss to help them learn to listen and talk.
 Through close partnership with Wake Forest Baptist's pediatric audiologists and cochlear implant team, we support patients to utilize optimized hearing technology in order to access and develop listening and spoken language.